 - A divider line appears below the post title on both the landing page and individual posts.
 To hide this line, uncheck Show divider.
 Style the divider line with the Divider tweaks.

-- Use the tweaks in Share buttons to customize the size, spacing, color, and style of the advanced share buttons on blog posts.
+- Use the tweaks under Share buttons to customize the size, spacing, color, and style of the advanced share buttons on blog posts.

 - Blog post text follows the content inset.